MidnightDreamerX17/skill20/Characters.md

 9. Method 9: Roll 24 dice, drop the lowest six dice, then group up the remaining 18 dice into 6 triplets.
 Assign each triplet to an attribute.
 10. Method 10: Allow the players to write whatever attribute numbers they want, up to a maximum of 18 per attribute.
 The GM then chooses whether to approve each set of numbers.
 This method is based on the idea that the GM can write in whatever monsters they want, and having attributes of all 18 is equivalent to having only 2 more experience levels.

+The most common method for attribute numbers is Method 4, but the method is ultimately decided by the GM.

 Attribute numbers cause bonuses or penalties to d20 rolls based on attributes.
+These are called the "modifiers" of the attributes.
+For example, with a Strength of 16, the "Strength Modifier" is +3.

 | Number | Modifier |
 | ---    | ---      |